Adamawa State: Local Government Areas

+Traditional states

+The state has 11 traditional states that cover the state's Local Government Areas, with the largest being the Adamawa Emirate.

 Languages

+Adamawa state is home to many languages due to the state's ethnic diversity.
+Inter-ethnic communication is mostly done using Fulfulde, Hausa or English.
+Many of the state's languages are at danger of extinction due to economic, social, political, religious, and contextual factors.
+Fewer and fewer people are using their ethnic languages in homes.

 Languages of Adamawa State listed by LGA:

-Government
+Politics

-The Governor of Adamawa State is the Executive, the State Legislature, Adamawa State House of Assembly, is located in Yola, the state capital.
+The Governor of Adamawa State which acts as the Executive, the State Legislature, and the Adamawa State House of Assembly are located in Yola, the state capital.

-Electoral System
+Electoral system

 The electoral system of each state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of the State local government Areas.
+If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.